stootaghaj/Cloud-Gaming-Video-Dataset/README.md

 # Cloud-Gaming-Video-Dataset

-## Please contact saman.zadtootaghaj@qu.tu-berlin.de to get access to the dataset.
+## Please contact saman.zadtootaghaj@qu.tu-berlin.de if you have any question about the dataset.

 ### Introduction